 Human Factors 1.0

-In the early days of Human Factors Engineering (HFE), early- to mid-20th century, designers focused on aspects of human physical limitations to inform their work.
+In the early days of Human Factors Engineering (HFE), early- to mid-20th century, designers focused on aspects of human physical limitations and opportunities to inform their work.
 When designing the shape of a control, the size of the chair, the angle of the keyboard, or the width of a doorway, a designer would be informed by known aspects of the physical size, limitations, or abilities of humans.
 Classic texts like The Measure of Man (Dreyfuss, 1960) emerged, and designers had measurement techniques and reference books to which they could refer.

 These early HFE designers did not rely simply on aesthetic sensibilities or material possibilities and limitations.
 Instead, they took a systematic approach to figuring out all the relevant human physical constraints.
 In some sense, this earliest form of human factors engineering was very much concerned with ergonomics.
 This approach is what I refer to as “Human Factors 1.0”.